MarcosMendes9389/app_store_sentiment/README.md

 - Scraper: it gets reviews from play store and aple store
 - See more detail in [README.md](https://github.com/MarcosMendes9389/app_store_sentiment/blob/master/webapi/README.md)

-### About Database

-- Database: mongoDB
-- Database name: app_sentiment
-- Database host: localhost
-- Database port: 27017
-- Initial collection mandatory: apps (if you run scraper in webapi, it will create a collection reviews)

 ### See more detail about whole project in [ProjectReport.md](https://github.com/MarcosMendes9389/app_store_sentiment/blob/master/ProjectReport/ProjectReport.md)

-Feelings, as well as concepts related to assessment, attitude, emotion and humor substantially influence human behavior.
-Our beliefs and perceptions about reality, as well as our choices, are very conditioned by the way other people see and perceive the world.
-Our view of the world often influences other people's views and opinions.
-And that doesn't just happen with individuals, but also with companies.
-And so, more and more, companies are listening and perceiving other companies and using their products and services.
-It is a sentiment analysis function, also known as opinion mining.

-It is on this concept and trend that this work is based on the objective of making a sentiment analysis through an API which evaluates the comments of the users' reviews made to the main Android and IOS applications.